ThousandEyes Documentation

 The purpose of the DNS server tests from your Enterprise Agents is to monitor your own organization’s DNS resolvers.
 Your organization may use internal DNS resolvers or public DNS resolvers, or sometimes both.
 Common public DNS resolvers include Google DNS, Cloudflare DNS, Quad9, and Cisco Umbrella (formerly OpenDNS).
 To deploy the Zoom test template, you will need to know the IP addresses or host names of the DNS resolvers that your organization uses.
 If you do not know your organization’s DNS resolvers, you should ask your network team or DNS team, if your organization has one.

 In this template, DNS server tests are only run from Enterprise Agents to accommodate use cases where none of your resolvers are public and are therefore unreachable from Cloud Agents.
-If your organization uses public DNS resolvers, you may add Cloud Agents to the DNS server tests from the Cloud & Enterprise Agents > Test Settings page after you deploy the template.
+If your organization uses public DNS resolvers, you may add Cloud Agents to the DNS server tests from the Network & App Synthetics > Test Settings page after you deploy the template.

 DNS Trace Test Deployment